 - Loose muscles

 - A high-pitched cry for drug

 The baby craves the substance and needs to be weaned off.
-Sadly, some babies have additional complications, like learning decencies and low body weight.
+Sadly, some babies have additional complications, like learning deficiencies and low body weight.

 How Treatment Can Benefit Women

-The cycle of opioid abuse has affected millions of women.
+The cycle of Opioid abuse has affected millions of women.
 Getting treatment is key.
-Women have unique factors impacting their opioid use disorder and should get treatment immediately.
+Women have unique factors impacting their OUD and should get treatment immediately.
 This is especially true of pregnant women, who not only endanger themselves but their babies as well.
 Detoxing while pregnant is extremely difficult, and in many cases dangerous, to do at home.
 The individual may attempt to detox and can harm the baby.
 If not properly done, she may have a higher chance of relapse.

-Treatments in rehab facilities are best suited for women battling opioid abuse.
-Rehab offer emotional and spiritual modes of healing that help resolve the source of substance abuse disorders.
-Some treatment programs are gender-specific, offering woman-only campuses so women can heal comfortably.
+Treatments in rehab facilities are best suited for women battling Opioid abuse.
+Rehab offer emotional and spiritual modes of healing that help resolve the source of SUDs.
+Some treatment programs are gender-specific, offering women-only campuses so women can heal comfortably.
 Counseling therapies and women-focused 12-step meetings allow women to fully connect to their peer group.
-Additionally, women will receive the best medication available with the support of doctors and nurses.
+Additionally, women will receive medication available with the support of doctors and nurses.

 Get Help Today

-Women struggling with opioid abuse can change their lives for the better, but it takes action.
+Women struggling with Opioid abuse can change their lives for the better, but it takes action.
 Seeking change may not be easy, and there may be many emotional factors holding one back, but help is out there.
-Treatment experts are knowledgeable in understanding the needs of future patients.
-Contact an experienced treatment expert today who can help you save your life.
+Treatment providers are knowledgeable in directing you to a rehab facility.
+Contact an experienced treatment provider today.

 What are you struggling with?